slaclab/pydm-tutorial/docs/source/action/intro_designer.rst

       C:\> designer

-Once you open Designer, you'll be greeted by a mostly blank screen, with a list of widgets on the left, and a property inspector on the right.
+Once you open Designer, you'll be greeted by a mostly blank screen, with a list of widgets on the left, and a Property Editor on the right.

 .. figure:: /_static/action/designer.png